YasamanNemati/Petrophysics-mass-balance--Nemati-et-al/README.md

 This repository contains the codes, datasets, and supporting materials used in the article:

-Nemati, Y., Dupuis, J.C., Giroux, B., Smith, R. 2025. (in review).
+Nemati, Y., Dupuis, J.C., Quesnel, B., Giroux, B., Smith, R., Beaudoin, G. 2025. (in review).
 Petrophysics and mass balance integration for alteration detection in orogenic gold exploration.

 Repository Contents